Jo Ann Robinson: Women's Political Council (WPC)

-It was in Montgomery, Alabama, where Robinson joined the Women's Political Council, which Mary Fair Burks had founded three years earlier.
-The WPC was an organization dedicated to inspiring African Americans to rise above the level of mediocrity that they had been conditioned to accept, to fight juvenile delinquency, increase voter registration in the African American community, and to improve their status as a group.
-The WPC was also in the development in women's involvement in civic affairs, worked towards encouraging African Americans to vote, and helping women who were victims of rape.
+In Montgomery, Alabama, Robinson joined the Women's Political Council (WPC), which Mary Fair Burks had founded three years earlier.
+The WPC worked on a variety of issues including community empowerment, reducing juvenile delinquency, and encouraging voter registration.
+It also encouraged women's involvement in civic affairs, enlisting women in Montgomery to canvass for petition signatures and to confront city officials about police brutality, sexual assault, the poor conditions of segregated parks, and humiliating treatment on city buses.
+In addition, the council assisted women who were victims of rape.

+The WPC represented an important form of activism led by Black women, who were often seen as bold or militant due to them challenging segregation head on, Many women in this organization formed communities, educated voters, and helped lay the groundwork for larger civil rights actions such as Robinson and the Montgomery Bus Boycott.

+Robinson became the president of the WPC in 1950 until at least 1956.
+Robinson herself issued a letter to city officials, specifically directed towards W.A.
+Gayle, the mayor of Montgomery, Alabama at the time, suggesting a seating arrangement on buses common in various cities to allow desegregation.

 Segregation on Montgomery buses

 In 1949, Robinson was verbally attacked by a bus driver for sitting in the front "Whites only" section of the bus.
 The whites-only section was empty except for one person 2 rows in front of her.
 Out of fear that the incident would escalate and that the driver would go from verbal abuse to physical, Robinson chose to leave the bus.
 Her response to the incident was to attempt to start a protest boycott against bus segregation in Alabama.
 However, when Robinson approached fellow WPC members with her story and proposal, she was told that it was "a fact of life in Montgomery."
+Robinson notes this as a pivotal moment that pushed her to having a core belief that organized protest being needed now, and further down the road.
 In late 1950, she succeeded Burks as president of the WPC and helped focus the group's efforts on buses, becoming an outspoken critic of the treatment of African Americans on public transportation.
-To further her efforts, Robinson met with William A. Gayle, the mayor of Montgomery at the time.
-Robinson met with City Hall's council, but they were not interested in what she had to say.
+To further her efforts, Robinson met with William A. Gayle, the mayor of Montgomery at the time, as well as with City Hall's council, but they were not interested in what she had to say.
 When City Hall's leaders were no help, Robinson took matters into her own hands and organized a boycott once again.

 The WPC made complaints to the Montgomery City Commission about the bus seating and abusive drivers.
 They achieved some concessions, including an undertaking that drivers would be courteous, and having buses stop at every corner in Black neighborhoods as they did in white areas.

 After Brown vs. Board of Education (1954), Robinson informed the mayor of the city that a boycott would soon rise.
 After Rosa Parks' arrest, they seized the moment to plan the Montgomery bus boycott.